hanrajeong/Terminal/README.md

 # Build my own terminal

-• Built a feature‑rich Unix shell in C
+• Built a feature‑rich Unix shell in C.
-• Developed a deep understanding of system calls and kernels
+• Developed a deep understanding of system calls and kernels.